NilRivera/rm-project/front/README.md

 Project allows you to fetch Ricky and Morty characters from  [R&Rapi](https://rickandmortyapi.com/) and see the detail of each character.
 You can also have a Favorite list by marking each one as favorite and if its already in fav list, you can remove it too.

-As the tech challange asked for, I did a Login with a user already created.
+I did a Login with a user already created.
 So you have to introduce the correct data in order to access the app.

 ### First steps